 K. Preparation of Food.
 Foods shall be prepared by methods that conserve nutritive value, flavor, and appearance, and shall be served at proper temperatures, in a form to meet individual needs.
 Standardized recipes adjusted to appropriate yield shall be followed.
 Standardized recipes are those recipes which have been tested by the facility or another source [which assure] and ensure consistency in quality and quantity.

 L. Resident Directed Meal Pattern.
-If a resident directed meal pattern is provided, this plan shall be approved by the resident’s attending physician and a registered and licensed dietitian.
+If a resident directed meal pattern is provided, this plan shall be approved by the resident’s attending physician and a licensed registered dietitian.

 10.07.02.14

-.14 Specialized Rehabilitative Services — Occupational Therapy Services, Physical Therapy Services, Speech Pathology and Audiology Services.
+[.14] .19 Specialized Rehabilitative Services — Occupational Therapy Services, Physical Therapy Services, Speech Pathology and Audiology Services.

 A. Rehabilitative Services—Admission Policies.
-In those facilities which do not accept [patients] residents in need of specialized rehabilitative services, the minimal acceptable restorative service shall be the restorative nursing care plan designed to maintain function or improve the [patient's] resident’s ability to carry out the activities of daily living as set forth in Regulation .12S, of this chapter, Program of Restorative Nursing Care.
+In those facilities which do not accept [patients] residents in need of specialized rehabilitative services, the minimal acceptable restorative service shall be the restorative nursing care plan designed to maintain function or improve the [patient's] resident’s ability to carry out the activities of daily living as set forth in Regulation ..17S, of this chapter, Program of Restorative Nursing Care.